Teachinghearts |

 The word "until" signifies that when the statement that follows the word is true then the previous statement is no longer true.

-The word virgin means never having a sexual relationship, it does not mean before having a child.
-The word "mother" defines that new status.
+The word virgin means "never having a sexual relationship", it does not mean "before having a child".

-- Three Go to Egypt and Three Return to Israel.
+- Three Go To Egypt And Three Return To Israel.
 This is a minor point.
 It does not prove that there were no adult children or other younger children, but it at least demonstrates that when they fled to Egypt that the family consisted of three people.

 ... an angel of the Lord appeared to Joseph in a dream and said, "Get up!
 Take the Child and His mother and flee to Egypt and remain there until I tell you; for Herod is going to search for the Child to destroy Him.